bgeorgios/XSEAr/R/Documentation.md

 Function to fit a GEV distribution using the Probability Weighted Moments (PWM) method.
 An initial guess for the shape parameter (xi) is required since it is numerically optimized as a function of the first three sample PWMs.

 ***mleTP.R***

 Function to fit a Tapered Pareto (TP) distribution using the Maximum Likelihood (ML) estimation method.
-An initial guess for both the lower truncation threshold (beta) and upper cutoff (theta) parameters is required since they are numerically optimized.
+An initial guess for both the shape (beta) and upper cutoff (theta) parameters is required since they are numerically optimized.

 ***quanticTest.R***